twof/osxdotool/README.md

 osxdotool is a drop-in xdotool replacement for macOS users.

 osxdotool utilizes [CLSwift](https://github.com/twof/CLSwift), a CLI framework for Swift.
+CLSwift is still in active early development so the public api is subject to breaking changes.

 ### Features
 Below is a list of commands that need to be ported from xdotool.
 You can see a complete list [here](https://www.semicomplete.com/projects/xdotool/xdotool.xhtml).
+I've bolded the ones that are probably pretty easy.
+Anything to do with windows and desktops might need to use accesability libraries.
+Not really sure right now, but I'll start really pulling appart the AmethystWM when I get to that point.
 - [ ] key
     - [ ] window
     - [ ] clearmodifiers